citp/privacy-policy-historical/o/op/opi/opinionoutpost.com.md

 The ad networks that collect information through the Application/Services for use in facilitating surveys and providing interest-based advertising offer certain opt-out mechanisms.
 To opt-out, follow the instructions for each ad network at the links provided below.
 If you opt-out, you will not be able to participate in our surveys about ads and promotions.

-**Can I stop SSI from tracking my online activities?**
+**Can I stop Dynata from tracking my online activities?**

 Do Not Track (“ ** _DNT_** ”) is a preference in your browser that you can set to notify websites that you visit that you do not want the websites to collect certain information about you.
-SSI does not respond to DNT signals.
-If you object to SSI’s practice with regards to DNT signals, you may opt-out from participation or use of SSI’s services as described below.
+Dynata does not respond to DNT signals.
+If you object to Dynata’s practice with regards to DNT signals, you may opt-out from participation or use of Dynata’s services as described below.

-In connection with SSI’s online ad effectiveness program, SSI permits SSI’s subcontractors, partners and/or clients to drop, set, and/or write Third Party Technologies for the purpose of facilitating audience measurement and ad recall survey activities.
-SSI is not responsible for any third party’s compliance with or response to DNT signals.
-To learn more about SSI’s online ad effectiveness program, please review the Cookies section of this Privacy Policy.
+In connection with Dynata’s online ad effectiveness program, Dynata permits Dynata’s subcontractors, partners and/or clients to drop, set, and/or write Third Party Technologies for the purpose of facilitating audience measurement and ad recall survey activities.
+Dynata is not responsible for any third party’s compliance with or response to DNT signals.
+To learn more about Dynata’s online ad effectiveness program, please review the Cookies section of this Privacy Policy.

 **How long do you keep my personal data and other information?**

-SSI will retain personal data and other information relating to your use of the Application/Services and/or the Services for as long as you have the Application installed and/or use the Application/Services and for up to one (1) year thereafter or such other period as may be required or permissible by law.
-Six months following your inactivity with the panel Sites and/or uninstalling the Application/Services, SSI may transfer your PII to a third party data broker and/or data management platform for purposes of resale/reuse by such third party.
+Dynata will retain personal data and other information relating to your use of the Application/Services and/or the Services for as long as you have the Application installed and/or use the Application/Services and for up to one (1) year thereafter or such other period as may be required or permissible by law.
+Six months following your inactivity with the panel Sites and/or uninstalling the Application/Services, Dynata may transfer your PII to a third party data broker and/or data management platform for purposes of resale/reuse by such third party.

 **How can I access the personal data and other information the Application/Services has collected**